MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hypervisor-platform-funcs/WHvCancelRunVirtualProcessor.md

 # WHvCancelRunVirtualProcessor
-**Note: These APIs are not yet publically available and will be included in a future Windows release.**
+**Note: These APIs are not yet publicly available and will be included in a future Windows release.**

 ## Syntax